The 10 Best Fall Foliage Train Rides in New England

 To experience Aquidneck Island how society’s elite used to—when they traveled to their vacation “homes” (read: mansions) in Newport—hop aboard the early-1900s-era trains on the Newport and Narragansett Bay Railroad.
 Year-round, the railroad offers the Grand Bellevue Rail Dining Experience, an elegant dinner (paired with wine and cocktails) aboard 1940s dining cars.
 Over the course of the 2.5 hour ride, enjoy Narragansett Bay, the Sakonnet River, and lush fall views passing outside your window as the Grand Bellevue’s culinary team prepares your meals right on board.
 Plus, on the second leg of the trip back to the station, the sunset views over the water (and illuminating the bright colors of the fall leaves) are a must-see.

-Starting at $75, Fridays and Saturdays until mid-November; Portsmouth Junction Station, One Alexander Road, Portsmouth, Rhode Island, thegrandbell.com.
+Tickets range from $90-$133, Thursday, Fridays and Saturdays until mid-November, no children under 12; Portsmouth Junction Station, 2 Alexander Rd., Portsmouth, Rhode Island, thegrandbell.com.